vxmpycl1t/Drag-Race-Simulator/README.md

  * Detailed Challenges *
  * Choose the lipsync assassin for your season *
  * ...

+ # 04/13/2022
+* Added the Lipsync LaLaPaRUZa Smackdown from season 14
+* Added Team Wins in Girl Group Challenges
+* Added 3-way lipsyncs
+* Added the "Kandy, wait" double shantay
+* Added talent show performances
+* Added basic reasoning to lipstick choices (it will have logic with the Untucked update)
+* Added new secret events

 # 03/31/2022
 * Added Choosable Chocolate Bar